Modern slavery statement

 The University adheres to The Public Interest Disclosure Act 1998 and implements its own Whistleblowing Code of Practice regarding concerns about potential corruption, fraud and other unlawful practices within the University.
 In 20/21 we developed an Anti-Slavery Policy for roll out in the 21/22 academic year.
 If a case of modern slavery were to be suspected on site, this would be fully investigated and appropriate disciplinary action would be taken against any member of staff found to have acted in breach of any relevant University policies.

 Purchasing and supply chains

-The requirement for suppliers to comply with the Modern Slavery Act as well as International Labour Organisation (ILO) fundamental conventions is included in our contract notices, European Single Procurement Document checks, and Invitation to Tender documentation, where relevant.
+The requirement for suppliers to comply with the Modern Slavery Act and the International Labour Organisation (ILO) fundamental conventions is included in our contract notices, European Single Procurement Document checks, and Invitation to Tender documentation, where relevant.
 These measures are also in place for non-regulated construction procurements.
 We have created template letters to request more information from suppliers about Modern Slavery Act and ILO compliance if we have concerns about the reliability of information provided in this regard.

 The University has a Purchase Order Policy to ensure that staff only make purchases, other than small expenses, using established processes.
 This is being monitored by finance transaction teams.
 New suppliers to the University managed locally by different Schools and Departments are required to complete a self-declaration form to confirm they meet the requirements of the Modern Slavery Act, where applicable.

 The University has contributed to and adopted the APUC Sustain Supply Chain Code of Conduct.
 The Code sets out social, environmental and ethical standards that suppliers are expected to comply with, including no use of forced, involuntary or underage labour.
 Relevant suppliers are asked to sign the Code of Conduct upon entering into a contract with the University.
 The University helped to update the Code of Conduct in 2019/20 and in 20/21 this updated Code has been integrated in every tender over £50,000.

-The University continues to maintain its longstanding commitment to fair trade and expand its approach to ethical supply chains.
+The University continues a longstanding commitment to fair trade and ethical supply chains.
 In 2017/18 we participated in the pilot of a new Fairtrade University and Colleges Award, led by the Fairtrade Foundation and SOS UK and received a "two-star” award in recognition of our whole institution approach to supporting fairness in trade.
 This award was valid through May 2020, and we are now working towards our resubmission.
-This year we expanded the number of fairly traded product lines stocked in University outlets.
-Our cafes now stock Tony’s Chocolonely confectionary (in addition to fairly traded rice, chocolate, coffee, sugar, bananas and tea).
+Our cafes stock a range of fairly traded products including fairly traded rice, chocolate, coffee, sugar, bananas and tea.
 The University shop also expanded its range of Fairtrade and Global Organic Textile Standard certified products.

 The intense upsurge in global demand for certain products like PPE and ICT has increased risks to human rights in supply chains during the COVID-19 pandemic, and the presence of virus itself has impacted worker safety across the globe.
-During this period, the University has worked internally and with its partners to address some of these risks.
-This included engaging a major supplier with a Covid-19-related risk assessment produced by Electronics Watch and the United Nations.
-We have also assessed Modern Slavery risks in our PPE supply chains by checking our spend and catalogues for the presence of products produced by companies sanctioned by the United States government for labour and human rights violations.
-It is our plan to discuss how to address these risks more collaboratively with other public sector buyers over the coming year.
+In 2020/21, the University continued to work internally and with its partners to address some of these risks.

 The University accepts philanthropic donations and research funding from a wide range of sources.
 There is a risk that sources of potential funding could be linked to unethical or illegal activity, including exploitation (either directly to the prospective donor, or as an underlying source of funding for the donation).
 For example, funding could stem from profits from an organisation where modern slavery has occurred, or from an individual who has links to exploitative businesses.

-Following direct engagement with fund managers on human rights and modern slavery in 2019, PRI are taking further action to support investors to play a role in pushing for more and better human rights due diligence and will focus in particular on efforts to tackle modern slavery and human trafficking.
-PRI carries out an assessment of our integration of the principles into our fund management and we continued to receive an A rating and were awaiting our 2021 assessment at the time of writing.
+Following direct engagement with fund managers on human rights and modern slavery in 2019, the PRI are taking further action to support investors to play a role in pushing for more and better human rights due diligence and will focus in particular on efforts to tackle modern slavery and human trafficking.
+The PRI carries out an assessment of our integration of the principles into our fund management and in our last assessment (2020) we received an A rating and were awaiting our 2021 assessment at the time of writing.